tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

       <kbd><img src="./images/schemamixin18.png"  /></kdb>

-      And, repeat the steps for the Identities mixin.
+      And, repeat the steps for the Identities Mixin EE.
 Search for 'Identities Mixin EE'.
 Select the mixin and hit Assign Mixin

        <kbd><img src="./images/schemamixin19.png"  /></kdb>